ithiebaudhuguin/ithiebaudhuguin/README.md

 ## Hi there 👋

+I'm discovering github, i have discovered that here it's writted in $Markdown$ I need a little help to understand the fonctionalities of Github because i don't understand nothing 🤣 I am french guys and i train my english because i am a big noob in this language If anyone read this thanks you so much

+<b>PS :</b> can you text me to give me help please
 <!--
 **ithiebaudhuguin/ithiebaudhuguin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.